SMBCyberHub - Cybersecurity Compliance Kits for Small Business SMBCyberHub Home

 Someone on your team clicked a phishing email.
 Now what?

 Here’s what actually happens behind the scenes — and what to do next to limit damage.
+If you want to understand the tactics attackers use before the click, start with our guide on how phishing actually works.

 🐛 Step 1: Malware or Credential Theft Begins